 Peru is home to 80% of the world’s Alpaca population.
-Their luxurious fibre is exported internationally, and the textile industry is one of Peru’s largest sectors.
+Their luxurious fiber is exported internationally, and the textile industry is one of Peru’s largest sectors.
 There’s no better place to get your hands on quality products than here in Peru, and your spending also benefits Andean communities who herd Alpaca for a living.
-Before splashing your cash, it’s a good idea to get your head around the different fibres, so you know which to go for.
+Before splashing your cash, it’s a good idea to get your head around the different fibers, so you know which to go for.

 Note: The thickness of the fibre is measured in microns.
 Different brands use their own assessment, as there’s no official standard.

 The Llama has two coats, a soft billowy undercoat typically used for finer garments, and a protecting outer coat, coarse and thick, normally used for rugs, ropes, and wall hangings due to its rougher texture.
 It is considered difficult to process Llama fibre due to the grand difference between the tough outer coat and fine undercoat, and the necessity to separate the finer fibres from the coarse upper hairs.